alcesleo/programming-101/slides.md

 Note:
 - I might have a stupid answer
 - Please raise your hand anytime
-- If you think it's a stupid question, I probably missed something important!
+- If you think it's a stupid question, I probably forgot something important!

 ---